DomeDAO/dome-contracts/README.md

 ### Verifying the Dome

-To verify the dome instance you shoul provide additional data inside `scripts/verifyDome.js` file:
+To verify the dome instance you should provide additional data inside `scripts/verifyDome.js` file:
 - `domeInfo` (cid, tokenName, tokenSymbol)
 - `beneficiariesInfo` (cid, wallet, percent up to 10000, representing 100%)
 - `yieldProtocol` (yield protocol used in that dome)